 At St Kieran's we try to ensure that our parents are informed and engaged in the learning of students in all subject areas.
 At St Kieran's our web site is for prospective parents, whilst our portal is for our existing parents.
 As such, the Religious Scope and Sequence is placed on both the webpage and our Parent Portal.
 Overviews of all subject areas are also accessible on both the Portal and web page.
 The parent body is informed of the assessment and success criteria on the Parent Portal.
-At our Nights of Celebration, students articulate their learning in Religion to their parents.
-Members of the school community can also find out more about the Religious Curriculum by attending our annual RE information evening in Semester 1 each year.
-The newsletter and teachers' "What's On?" communications are also an invaluable way to find out about the Religion Curriculum.
+At our Celebration of Learning, students articulate their learning in Religion to their parents.
+Members of the school community can also find out more about the Religious Curriculum by attending RE information sessions.
+The newsletter and teachers' "What's On?" communications are also an invaluable way to find out about the Religion

+Curriculum.
 The electronic calendar and push notifications are useful tools to keep parents updated with all our liturgies and celebrations and the Religious Life of the School.
 Our school foyer, iconography and displays are other ways in which we communicate our school charism.

 - Iconography and decoration of school foyer reflecting Catholic identity

-- 'Celebration of Learning' nights
+- 'Celebration of Learning'

 - School website

 - Parent portal

 - Push notifications

 - Calendar of RE

 - Fortnightly School newsletter

 - Parent/Teacher meetings each semester and at other times when required

 - Invitations to events e.g. Morning Rosary before school and ANZAC Day Liturgy